 Today’s emerging courses act as ancillary to industry, but commerce remains the foundation with its importance being evergreen and untouched.

-A CA can start his or her career as an internal auditor or finance department team member for an organization.
+After a CA course one can start his or her career as an internal auditor or finance department team member for an organization.
 Salary package offered is good compared to that of an ICWA.

 Following are the sectors where a CA can build his or her career: